maddox/arcade1up-tools/README.md

 * [Rotary Encoder](https://amzn.to/2BwlIoc) - Use this for adding a volume knob to your cabinet.
 * [Step bit](https://amzn.to/2Bxu6nv) - Use this to drill new holes in your cabinet for more buttons.
 * [Master/Slave Power strip](https://amzn.to/2R5M2zm) - Plug your pi into `Master` and when it powers down, everything else powers down.

+## Advanced RetroPie/Raspberry Pi Customizations

+Here's some tricks of the trade to make your Arcade1Up mod look more official.

+## Hide EmulationStation Splash screen

+This disables EmulationStation's splash screen so that your custom splash screen shows until everything is completely booted up.

+Edit `/opt/retropie/configs/all/autostart.sh` to be

+    emulationstation --no-splash #auto

+## Hide console output on boot

+Edit `/boot/cmdline.text` and set `console=tty3`

+## Hide Raspbery Pi Logo on boot

+Edit `/boot/cmdline.text` and add `logo.nologo`